Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
 At Evil Martians, we’re passionate about open-source.
 We love to use it, and we also love to give back enhancements to the community.
-We eager to share results of our work as a ruby gem or npm package, it will help us in the first place to re-use our own solutions, and we can help others to solve their problems and often we will get feedback or patches back.
 It is a win-win.

-Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time. [click] And today we will be using imgproxy as an example.
+Some open source projects have even grown into commercial products, like anycable or imgproxy, still staying open source at their core. [click] And today we will be using imgproxy as an example.
 -->

 ---